Adetunji-Olaniyi/ai-startup-website/README.md

 ## 1. Install Git

-Visit tthe official Git website and download the version of Git for your operating system.
+Visit the official Git website and download the version of Git for your operating system.
 Follow the intallation instructions.

 ## 2. Create a Github Repository: